About the Cryosphere

 1The word cryosphere is from the Greek kryos (κρύος), meaning cold, frost, or ice, and sphaira (σφαῖρα), meaning globe or ball (Henry George Liddell, Robert Scott, A Greek-English Lexicon, on Perseus).

-2While elements of the cryosphere are often defined to contain frozen water, permafrost may be "dry".
-The GCW definition includes elements of the cryosphere that occur on or beneath the earth's surface, or that are measured at the surface in the case of solid precipitation.
+2While components of the cryosphere are often defined to contain frozen water, permafrost may be "dry".
+The GCW definition includes components of the cryosphere that occur on or beneath the earth's surface, or that are measured at the surface in the case of solid precipitation.
 It therefore excludes ice clouds.